Bipolar Disorder in Teens

 - If there are guns in your home, keep them unloaded and locked in a gun safe.
 Secure the ammunition in a locked, separate area.
 Don't let the teen know the safe combination or where the safe keys are located

 - Talk with your teen’s healthcare provider about other providers who will be involved in your teen’s care.
 Your teen may get care from a team that may include school staff, counselors, therapists, social workers, psychologists, and psychiatrists.
-Your teen’s care team will depend on his or her needs and how serious the depression is.
+Your teen’s care team will depend on their needs and how serious the depression is.

 - Tell others about your teen’s bipolar disorder.
 Work with your teen’s healthcare provider and schools to create a treatment plan.